Michael X: Biography

 In 1969, he became the self-appointed leader of a Black Power commune on Holloway Road, North London, called the "Black House".
 The commune was financed by a young millionaire benefactor, Nigel Samuel.
 Michael X said, "They've made me the archbishop of violence in this country.
 But that 'get a gun' rhetoric is over.
 We're talking of really building things in the community needed by people in the community.
 We're keeping a sane approach."
 John Lennon and Yoko Ono donated a bag of their hair to be auctioned for the benefit of the Black House.

-In what the media called "the slave collar affair", businessman Marvin Brown was enticed to The Black House, viciously attacked, and made to wear a spiked "slave" collar around his neck as Michael X and others threatened him in order to extort money.
+In what the media called "the slave collar affair", businessman Marvin Brown was enticed to The Black House, viciously attacked, and made to wear a spiked "slave collar" around his neck as Michael X and others threatened him in order to extort money.
 The Black House closed in the autumn of 1970.
 The two men found guilty of assaulting Marvin Brown were imprisoned for 18 months.

 The Black House burned down in mysterious circumstances, and soon Michael X and four colleagues were arrested for extortion.
-His bail was paid by John Lennon in January 1971.
+His bail was paid by Lennon in January 1971.

 In February 1971, Michael X fled to his native Trinidad and Tobago, where he started an agricultural commune devoted to Black empowerment 16 mi east of the capital, Port of Spain.
 "The only politics I ever understand is the politics of revolution," he told the Trinidad Express.
 "The politics of change, the politics of a completely new system."
 He began another commune, also called the Black House, which, in February 1972, also burned down.